johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

  	 - Receive data, broadcast window level events.
  - Stage area where all buttons are dragged and configured
  - Button Library
+ 	 - Drag n drop buttons / joysticks onto stage.
  - Buttons & Joysticks
-   - that can be positioned anywhere on the page
+   - can be positioned anywhere on the page
-   - configured to trigger with keyboard key events
+   - configure to trigger with keyboard key events
-   - configured to trigger with switch jack presses from Arduino
+   - configure to trigger with switch jack presses from Arduino

 The buttons and joysticks have two main properties,